celery/celery/docs/userguide/canvas.rst

 .. note::

-    If you are using chords with the Redis result backend and also overriding the :meth:`Task.after_return` method, you need to make sure to call the super method or else the chord callback will not be applied.
+    If you're using chords with the Redis result backend and also overriding the :meth:`Task.after_return` method, you need to make sure to call the super method or else the chord callback won't be applied.

     .. code-block:: python